 Now there’s no doubt the Vanguard asset allocation ETFs will have broad appeal for investors who want to keep things simple without paying more for convenience.
 But before you liquidate your portfolio and go all-in with a brand new ETF, make sure you consider the big picture.

 One of the key benefits of mutual fund options such as Tangerine and TD’s e-Series is that they allow you to set up pre-authorized contributions, and these get invested automatically.
 (This is also true for robo-advisors, though they use ETFs rather than mutual funds.)
 Don’t underestimate the importance of disciplined savings and systematic investing.
 If you use an asset allocation ETF instead, you’ll need to make a trade every time you add money to your accounts.
 Even with a one-fund portfolio, you can easily fall into the trap of wondering whether this is the “right time” to buy.

 The point here is that if you are successfully using one of these other options and you’re not enthusiastic about buying ETFs, don’t feel pressured to switch.

 And while a one-ETF solution is a great choice for investors who hold all of their investments in TFSAs and RRSPs, those with larger portfolios may want more flexibility.
-Traditional bond funds, for example, may be a poor choice in taxable accounts, and VCNS and VABL include a significant amount of fixed income.
-If you have a large non-registered account you’ll want to consider using individual ETFs for each asset class for more tax-efficiency.
+If you have a large non-registered account as well, you may want to consider using individual ETFs for each asset class for more tax-efficiency.